syedmaazsaeed/ForecastFusion-Weather-App/README.md

 <h2 style="font-size: 2em; font-weight: bold;"> 🌐 Live Demo </h2>

-<h6 style="font-size: 2em; font-weight: bold;"> Experience the **ForecastFusion Weather App** in action by checking out the live demo.
-Click the link below:
+<h6 style="font-size: 2em; font-weight: bold;"> Check out the live demo to see the **ForecastFusion Weather App** in action.
+Click the following link:

 [See the Live Demo](https://forecastfusion-app.netlify.app/)